RShirohara/unified-webnovel/packages/pxast/README.md

 ```

 **StaticPhrasing** content represent the text in a document, and its markup,
-that is not indended for user interaction.
+that is not intended for user interaction.

 ## License